kateboden/mom6_dart_tutorial/docs/03-MOM6_DART_Setup.md

 # Setting Up a Multi-Instance CESM Case with DART

 This page describes step-by-step how to set up and run a multi-instance MOM6 case with data assimilation (DA) using DART.
+Note that CESM is the main controller here, through CIME you will set up a case, in the caseroot you will modify the appropriate xml variables to enable DA, the executable 'filter' from DART will live in the bld directory of the CESM case.

 ---